 Fully.
 Automated.
 Luxury.
 Communism.
 How can such smart people be so clueless?

 Before that little vein starts throbbing in your forehead, put aside your partisan opinions of such issues, regardless of which side of the aisle you’re screaming from.
 The concepts’ labels themselves will make sure that there will be no intelligent debate over their merits and deficits.
-Instead, supporters and detractors alike will take their kneejerk cues from the emotional of words such as “Communism” and “Socialism” long before they ever discuss anything of substance.
+Instead, supporters and detractors alike will take their kneejerk cues from the emotional stories of words such as “Communism” and “Socialism” long before they ever discuss anything of substance.

 Even though most of us believe that “sticks and stone may break our bones, but words will never hurt us,” the truth is that brand building (for better or worse) does depend on naming.
 Imagine if Bronx-born Ralph Lifschitz hadn’t changed his name to Ralph Lauren.
 Or if Cordazar Calvin Broadus, Jr. hadn’t changed his name to Snoop Dogg.
 Do you really think you’d look forward to attending a black-tie gala in your snappy new Lifschitz tuxedo or dancing to the latest hit by Cordazar Broadus?